sergiotabanelli/proxysql/README.md

 # ProxySQL C19 Patch: Multi-master read/write consistency enforcing in MySQL asynchronous clusters
->NOTE: This patch require [MySQL >= 5.7.6 with --session-track-gtids=OWN_GTID](https://dev.mysql.com/doc/refman//8.0/en/server-system-variables.html#sysvar_session_track_gtids) and at least one memcached protocol capable server, e.g. [memcached](https://memcached.org/), [couchbase](https://www.couchbase.com/) or also [mysql with the memcached plugin](https://dev.mysql.com/doc/refman/8.0/en/innodb-memcached-setup.html).
+>NOTE: This patch require [MySQL >= 5.7.6 with --session-track-gtids=OWN_GTID](https://dev.mysql.com/doc/refman//8.0/en/server-system-variables.html#sysvar_session_track_gtids) and at least one memcached protocol capable server, eg [memcached](https://memcached.org/), [couchbase](https://www.couchbase.com/) or also [mysql with the memcached plugin](https://dev.mysql.com/doc/refman/8.0/en/innodb-memcached-setup.html).

 >BEWARE: Right now this is still only a working POC, not more!